 The National Art Museum of Catalonia houses the world’s best exhibitions of Romanesque art.

-During your visit, you can also see masterpieces of Gothic, Renaissance, Baroque and modern art.
+You can also see masterpieces of Gothic, Renaissance, Baroque, and modern art during your visit.

 Visitors usually spend around two hours exploring the 25,000 exhibits on display.

 The art museum opens at 10 am all through the year.
-During summer it remains open till 8 pm, and during winter it closes at 6 pm.
+It remains open till 8 pm in summer, and during winter, it closes at 6 pm.
 On Sundays and public holidays, it closes at 3 pm.

 Magic Fountain of Montjuïc

-The Magic Fountain, located at the bottom of Montjuïc Mountain, has become a symbol of Barcelona.
+The Magic Fountain, located at the bottom of the mountain, has become a symbol of Barcelona.

 It was built for the 1929 Universal Exposition, but even today, locals and tourists gather around daily to enjoy the mesmerizing spectacle of water choreography.